No, not as in Little Red Riding Hood. Unless Little Red Riding Hood held up banks.

 (D).
 If you can’t make nice with Maroni or he hates puppies or he just hates you, then think of Plan E.

-And this is where Butch comes in.
+Plan E is where Butch comes in.

 I had often wondered how loyal Butch really was to Fish and whether or not some of his actions were motivated more out of self-preservation than trying to advance her cause.
 This is especially interesting since Butch now feels Fish got what she deserved.
-Granted, this could be Zsasz’s “reprogramming” talking, so it’s unclear whether Butch is expressing his true sentiments or if he’s just been reconditioned to think differently.
+Granted, this could be Zsasz’s reprogramming talking, so it’s unclear whether Butch is expressing his true sentiments or if he’s been reconditioned to think differently.
 In either case, a nice Butch is a nice change of pace.

 Along these lines, Alfred discovers that sometimes friends make the worst enemies when he takes in an old war buddy only to be…well….